-- freshly cracked black pepper
+- 1 pinch freshly cracked black pepper

-- 1 TBSP oil (or cooking spray)
+- 1 tablespoon oil (or cooking spray)

-- Carefully tip the reserved egg yolk onto the center of the cooked egg white.
+- Add the yolk: Carefully tip the egg yolk onto the center of the cooked egg white.
 Be gentle and delicate.
-Tilt the pan slightly if needed to keep the egg centered in the white.
-Cook an additional 2-4 minutes until the yolk has just set in place.
+Tilt the pan slightly if needed to keep the egg yolk centered on the white.
+Season the yolk with salt and pepper.

 - If you want to be even more extra, crack your egg white into a round 4″ cookie or biscuit cutter (sprayed with cooking spray) to get a perfectly circular fried egg shape.

 - The CDC and FDA both recommend pregnant women, adults older than 65, infants, young children, and people with compromised immune systems avoid eating raw (or undercooked) eggs.